haimshalev/ICT_HW_Repr/Image Correction For Color Blind/Code/ReadMe.txt

 2. Daltonize - implements the chosen "Daltonize" algorithm which described in the project documentation file.
 3. Misc - A service functions which supports the previous algorithms.
 4. The Main Folder - Holds the graphical user interface for this project and a demo script.
+5. Appendix - Holds the implementatio to the "xyz Based Simulation algorithm" which described in the project documentation file.

-For documentation and function guides for folders 1 , 2 and 3, please see the "Chosen Algorithms" section in the documentation file and the readme file in each code folder.
+For documentation and function guides for folders 1 , 2 ,3 and 5, please see the "Chosen Algorithms" and "Appendix" sections in the documentation file and the readme file in each code folder.

+The xyz simulation algorithm in not included in the project automatically.
+To use it please see the "Appendix" section in the documentation file.

 !
 THE PROJECT WAS BUILT AND TESTED ONLY ON THE "MATLAB R2013A" IDE